datawire/datawire-common/docs/baker/source/deployment.rst

 maintenance, Watson notifies the directory, which allows Sherlock to update the HAProxy configuration and keep requests flowing through the remaining instances.
-When that instance comes back, Sherlock again makes the appropriate adjustments to haproxy.
+When that instance comes back, Sherlock again makes the appropriate adjustments to HAProxy.
 New instances get added to the pool automatically in much the same way.

 Watson